 - Fallout: New Vegas

 - Lily Bowen was a kindly old grandmother before becoming a Nightkin.
-She's still like this somewhat when not completely Ax-Crazy.
+She's still like this somewhat when her Ax-Crazy "friend" Leo isn't behind the wheel.

 - And don't tick off Old Lady Gibson.
 Not only does she have a pack of dogs, she also carries a unique sawed-off shotgun.